openeuler-mirror/stratovirt/docs/config_guidebook.md

 1. Only virtio-gpu 2D supported.
 2. Live migration is not supported.

+Please see the [4.
+Build with features](docs/build_guide.md) if you want to enable virtio-gpu.

 ### 2.19 ivshmem-scream

 ivshmem-scream is a virtual sound card that relies on Intel-VM shared memory to transmit audio data.